certifaction/hinsign-cli/README.md

-# Integration guide: E-prescription Switzerland service
+# Integration guide: E-Prescription Switzerland service

-## 1. E-prescription Switzerland service
+## 1. E-Prescription Switzerland service

-**The secure digital e-prescription for the Swiss healthcare sector**
+**The secure digital E-Prescription for the Swiss healthcare sector**

-The E-prescription Switzerland service enables doctors to issue digital prescriptions – easily and in accordance with the law.
+The E-Prescription Switzerland service enables doctors to issue digital prescriptions – easily and in accordance with the law.
 The QR code enables pharmacies to record and validate them automatically.
 This means that processes in doctor's practices and pharmacies are more secure and more efficient.
-The E-prescription Switzerland service is a functionality of HIN Sign.
+The E-Prescription Switzerland service is a functionality of HIN Sign.
 The use of this service is linked to HIN membership.

 ![eRezept Erklärungsskizze](./assets/hin-e-rezept-erklaerungsskizze-en-orange.jpg)

 **Use cases**

-The E-prescription Switzerland service includes the following use cases for doctors and pharmacists:
+The E-Prescription Switzerland service includes the following use cases for doctors and pharmacists:

-* Signing e-prescriptions
+* Signing E-Prescriptions
-* Verifying e-prescriptions
+* Verifying E-Prescriptions
-* Revoking e-prescriptions
+* Revoking E-Prescriptions
-* (Partial) dispensing of e-prescriptions
+* (Partial) dispensing of E-Prescriptions
 * Cancelling these actions

 ### 1.2.
-Integration of the E-prescription Switzerland service
+Integration of the E-Prescription Switzerland service

-**E-prescription as part of HIN Sign**
+**E-Prescription as part of HIN Sign**

-The E-prescription Switzerland service is part of the HIN Sign service and is therefore available via the same integration.
-The component only needs to be integrated once and can be used to sign documents and/or e-prescriptions.
+The E-Prescription Switzerland service is part of the HIN Sign service and is therefore available via the same integration.
+The component only needs to be integrated once and can be used to sign documents and/or E-Prescriptions.

 For integrators, this means:

-* An existing or new "HIN Sign document signature"-integration can also make use of the e-prescription functionality.
+* An existing or new "HIN Sign document signature"-integration can also make use of the E-Prescription functionality.
-* An existing or new "E-prescription Switzerland service"-integration can also be used to sign documents.
+* An existing or new "E-Prescription Switzerland service"-integration can also be used to sign documents.

 The HIN Sign document signature can be used to sign documents, which don't require a handwritten signature by law.
 Examples: